cicl-stanford/whats-that-sound/README.md

 ### R

 Analysis and plotting script.
-You can view a rendered html file of the analysis [here]()
+You can view a rendered html file of the analysis [here](https://cicl-stanford.github.io/whats-that-sound/)

 ## data

-Raw data files of the experiment reported in the paper (3 pseudo-random ordered conditions)
+Raw data files of the experiment reported in the paper.

 ## figures